Radiating Hope for the Future

 With a focus on the development of the whole person as well as striving for academic and all-round excellence, our schools are called to be establishments of hope, and to be responsive to the emerging socio-economic, political, religious and cultural structures that face young people.
 Catholic schools proclaim the virtue of hope, which is fundamental to the future of our society, providing quality Catholic education to students from Early Childhood to Year 13.

 The mission of Catholic schools is not just to provide a high standard of academic learning for our students but also to help develop a Christ-centered faith relationship with Jesus Christ.
 Pastoral care reflects the sacredness of each individual, when individuals are encouraged to know, love and respect themselves as children of God and when a culture of excellence is fastened in the heart of the Gospel.
 The Catholic Schools Office supports the work of school principals and staff, parents and parish priests in providing quality Catholic education to students from Early Childhood to Year 13 living in the Diocese of Auckland.

-In the Auckland Diocese 24,000 young people are enrolled in our 43 primary schools and 14 secondary colleges.
+In the Auckland Diocese 24,000 young people are enrolled in our 43 primary schools and 15 secondary colleges.
 Catholic Schools in New Zealand have a maximum roll which is established by the Proprietor and agreed to with Government regarding the number of students a school may legally enrol.
 This number can be changed by application.
 Of this maximum roll a Catholic school may legally enrol up to 5% non-preference or non-Catholic students, provided that all preference applicants are accepted prior to any non-preference enrolments being accepted.
-This is agreed to in our partnership with government in the Private Schools’ Conditional Integration Act, 1975.
+This is agreed to in our partnership with government in the Education Act, 1989.
 Some schools have legally applied to increase their non-preference roll to 10% of their maximum roll.
 However a school does not need to enrol any non-preference students if space does not allow.